CodeYourFuture/mentors-pack-contents/src/no-coding-volunteering.md

 - **Companies outreach**: Reaching out to companies to establish relationships, primarily to find job opportunities for graduates.

-These four area above are the most time consuming, then there are other areas that are as important:
+These four area above are the most time consuming, then there are other areas such as:

 - **Fundraising**: Exploring fundraising possibilities to cover childcare, transport, mobile internet and other costs of students.
 - **Media**: Media outreach, interviews etc..